euwbah/musescore-xen-tuner/README.md

 keysig 0 0 # 0 0 # 0
 ```

-...specifies that the nominals C and F should have the `#` symbol applied to them by default. `0` is used to mean natural/no symbol.
+...specifies that the 3rd nominal C and 6th nominal F (starting from 1st nominal A as defined by the tuning reference note `A4: 440`) should have the `#` symbol applied to them by default. `0` is used to declare that the nominal has no accidental symbol (defaults to natural) in the key signature.

 As per normal, if you require multiple symbols on a nominal, you can join them with periods, e.g.: